shivam7374/Algorithm-Visualizer/README.md

 # Algorithm Visualizer

-"Algorithm Visualizer" is a software to visualize and understand the sorting algorithms.
+"Algorithm Visualizer" is a project that would help us to visualize and understand the sorting algorithms.
 This project consists of a very simple user interface, which allows users to select the sort algorithm.

 ## Sorting Algorithms